Grief Educator

 Saying nothing, just be with the person

 Grief changes everything.
-You are no longer the person you once were.
-Your place in the world changes.
-Your roles change as does your identity.
+Those in grief are no longer the person they once were.
+Their place in the world changes.
+Their roles change as does their identity.
 Relationships with friends and family are not the same.
-Your future is no longer as you imagined.
+Their future is no longer as they imagined.

 We live in a grief illiterate society.
 We avoid the D words.
-We don’t talk about death and dying within our circles.
+We don’t talk about death and dying.
 Yet one thing is certain, every one of us will die.

 David Kessler, author of “Finding Meaning: The Sixth Stage of Grief” is one of the world’s experts on grief and loss.
 He, along with a host of others are leading a charge to open conversations pertaining to grief, correct misconceptions around the five stages of grief, and spread understanding that grief is not something to be fixed.

 Each person’s grief journey is unique - yet we share commonalities.
-We are not the person we were before our loved one died and we never will be again.
-Our stories need to be witnessed, so we can grow around painful wounds.
-We must forge a path forward so that in time we remember the person who died with more love than pain.
+We are no longer the person we were before our loved one died and we never will be.
+Our stories must be witnessed.
+Only then can begin forging a path forward so that in time we can remember those who died with more love than pain.

 The Worst Things to Say to Someone in Grief